Women’s Program

 Several of the BOMA Graduation Model’s culturally relevant outcome measures are used to evaluate our impact.
 The responses have been positive, even during COVID-19: a) all household members had two meals a day in the past week; b) no child went to bed without an evening meal; c) women can name two sources of income; and d) all women are members of a savings group.
 Additionally, all school-age children were in school when open.

 Monthly support group meetings resumed in 2021 and all the women in the first support group “graduated” in April 2022 able to financially support themselves and their families.
 Their pride is evident in the graduation photo.
 All are now QFE ambassadors, tasked with community outreach to identify women in need of fistula surgery.
-A second support group is being formed and will have all the same opportunities as the first group.
+A second support group has formed and will have all the same opportunities as the first group.

 Girl’s Program